opinner/opinner.github.io/README.md

 After over 3 years of doing my PhD I am still unsure what the best practices are.
 But I can at least show other people what I learned outside the scientific papers I published.
 As this talk had to be quite short I only cover:
-1. Version Control (with git)
+1. Version Control
-2. Notes
+2. Notes (short-term and long-term)
 3. Citation management
 Most of my notes I deem even slightly interesting to other people can be found at [OceanAtmosWiki](ocean.miraheze.org/)